 Enlargement of oil glands and an increase in oil production also occur with increased androgen (hormone) production at puberty.
 Comedones are the direct result of oil glands overflowing and becoming clogged, and the accumulation of dead skin cells.
 In these conditions, naturally occurring Propionibacterium acnes (P. acnes bacteria) can cause inflammation, leading to lesions (papules, infected pustules, or nodules) in the dermis which results in redness and can result in scarring or hyperpigmentation.

 Diet plays huge part in management of this condition.
-Regular consumption of cow’s milk have been associated with worsening the condition however there is no evidence to suggest that the consumption of chocolate and salt contributes to acne.
+Regular consumption of cow’s milk has been associated with worsening the condition however, there is no evidence to suggest that the consumption of chocolate and salt contributes to acne.